ACEnglish/kanpig/README.md

 Missing features which should eventually be added include leveraging ploidy beds, `--hapsim` simplification, `--ab` enforcement.

+### `--msmin`
+When performing MeanShift clustering, the `min_bin_freq` controls the minimum number of reads to create a bin.

+### `--hps-weight` & `--len-weight`
+When building the distance matrix for kmedoid clustering, reads with different haplotagging HPs or in different MeanShift clusters will have the distance increased by `*= weight`.

+### `--lengthonly`
+Only cluster haplotypes based on lengths with MeanShift.
+This is ~3x faster, but comes at a cost to genotyping accuracy and mendelian consistency rate.

 # 🐍 Python bindings
 Minimal python bindings are available for plup parsing.
 These can be installed via `maturin develop --features python`